kalumet/cora-sc/README.md

 # Cora-SC your Star-Citizen AI compagnion
 This is a fork of the great Wingmen-AI by [ShipBit](https://github.com/ShipBit/wingman-ai).
 Original notes are below.

+The sole purpose of this fork is to provide a customized version of wingman-ai for the game Star-Citizen and deepen the immersion into the game.

 **Important**
 This code is not provided currently as installable exe file.
 I don't know yet how to do it and not sure if I will try to provide a .exe for this.